Animals are Friends in Times of Need

 Adopting an animal

 If you are thinking about getting a pet for yourself or a family member, it's important to remember that animals are not only there for your comfort.
 They have individual needs that must be met, and owning a pet also involves considerable costs.
-Additionally, pets may not be suitable for individuals with severe mental health c, so it's essential to consult both a doctor and a veterinarian before making a decision.
+Additionally, pets may not be suitable for individuals with severe mental health challenges, so it's essential to consult both a doctor and a veterinarian before making a decision.
 If you determine that the conditions are right for welcoming an animal into your life, then your first step should be to visit an animal shelter to find your new companion.

 Source